du5rte/notebook/Build Systems/YEOMAN.md

 7. end

 ## Initializing
-Checking current project state, greeting, getting configs, etc. [Yosay](https://github.com/yeoman/yosay) is used to display the greeting Yeoman and [Chalk](https://github.com/chalk/chalk) is used to style text in the console.
+Checks current project state, greeting, getting configs, etc. [Yosay](https://github.com/yeoman/yosay) is used to display the greeting Yeoman and [Chalk](https://github.com/chalk/chalk) is used to style text in the console.

 ```js
 var yosay = require('yosay');